"IBM 5170 -The Birth of the AT Standard"

 • BocaRAM AT

-• Adlib or Soundblaster sound cards (or clones)
+• Soundblaster sound card (or clones)

-• IDE hard disk based on a CF/SD card -Depending on the card, you may need to upgrade your BIOS
+• IDE Hard Disk based on a CF/SD card -Depending on the card, you may need to upgrade your BIOS

 • Gotek USB drive (Needs the same adapters as any common 3.5 FDD, check above)